mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-01-13-contour-drawing.md

 ---
 layout: article
-title: "Quick Tip: Contour Line Drawing with Paper by FiftyThree"
+title: "Mastering Paper by FiftyThree: Contour Line Drawing"
 excerpt: "A drawing exercise to improve hand eye coordination and the power of observation using the iPad app Paper by FiftyThree."
 modified: 2014-07-02T15:54:52.683000-04:00
 image: